 In the last community and house we lived in, we didn't worry too much about hurricane season.
 As long as there wasn't a category 4 or 5 bearing down on us the routine was to buy water, buy batteries, and let the hurricane party begin.
 We were several miles inland.

 In the 7 months that we've been here at the condo, we have not had any major hurricanes, but we had one on the verge of a category 1 go through, a few pass by 100+ miles offshore, and another that never got a name but probably should have.

-Now, this place feels like its built like a fortress.
+Now, this place feels like it's built like a fortress.
 It probably is.
-I have little concern for it blowing over or the roof blowing off.
+I have little concern about it blowing over or the roof blowing off.
 But what puts you on edge during big storms is the sound.

 We have hurricane shutters on all the windows and sliders, and you'd think that would help.
 While it does help us feel safer, it does not cut down on the sound at all.

 There might be a height limit on this…I'm not sure.
-We are on the 5th floor southeast corner of a 12 floor building, and I know almost everyone facing the same direction as us has the same issue.
+We are on the 5th-floor southeast corner of a 12-story building, and I know almost everyone facing the same direction as us has the same issue.